The Bankrate promise

 What is an insurance broker?

 At that point, they present policy options to you.
 It’s important to know that an insurance broker can’t bind coverage for you.
-That means you’ll need to work with the insurance company they recommend to actually put your policy in place.
+That means you’ll need to work with the insurance company or an agent they recommend to actually put your policy in place.
 Still, your broker can do all of the legwork for you — and can help you understand key differences between coverage options so you can feel informed as you choose your policy.

 Insurance brokers vs. insurance agents